There's a good reason why parents are always lecturing their children to finish their plate of veggies!

 Add plenty of veggies to a daily smoothie or green juice

 Want a quick and convenient way to get multiple servings of vegetables?
 Throwing as many greens as possible (like spinach or kale), along with a green powder like our Primal Greens, into a daily smoothie is the go-to method of countless dietitians and nutritionists.
 This one method is great for those who aren't crazy about the taste of certain vegetables but still want to reap the benefits, since flavors can be easily masked in smoothies and juices.

 Add veggies to everyday meals like pizza or pasta

 Adding more vegetables into your diet doesn't mean that you have to give up some of your everyday favorites like pizza and pasta.
 There are many ways to make these dishes just a bit healthier, by tossing a variety of vegetables into the mix!
 Try making a healthy variation of a tri-color vegetable pasta with mixed grilled veggies, as one example.

 Experiment with different ways to prepare your favorite veggies

 Simply put, if you hate the taste of a certain food, you're likely going to avoid it at all costs.
 This is totally counterintuitive when trying to increase vegetable servings.
 Try experimenting with different vegetables and different preparation methods to find ways to start craving your favorite veggies!

 WHAT'S YOUR FAVORITE WAY TO ADD PLENTY OF VEGETABLES TO YOUR DIET?
-LET US KNOW IN THE COMMENTS BELOW!
+LEARN MORE ABOUT OUR PRIMAL GREENS HERE, OR LET US KNOW YOUR THOUGHTS IN THE COMMENTS BELOW!